Online: Writing Bodies

 Conc Member: $120

 Our bodies carry us through our lives, but what do we carry in our bodies, or on them?
 Bodies are an essential part of fictional or nonfictional worlds, and writers can use biological knowledge of the body to create deeper characters and more immersive scenes.
-Join Amanda Niehaus for this one-day course exploring innovative approaches to writing bodies.
+Join Amanda Niehaus for this online course exploring innovative approaches to writing bodies.

 First, we will explore aspects of the body, including the evolution of bodily forms, the names of organs, and the regenerative capacity of cells, and discuss how writers can use them to frame and prompt new work, and improve their skills at writing characters.